 All side effects should be reported to the study doctor, even if you believe the side effect is mild or that it wasn’t caused by the study medicine.
 Contact information for the study doctor, including a 24-hour emergency contact number, can be found on study materials you received.
 These materials include the informed consent document and a medical emergency contact card.

 Seek medical assistance immediately.
-All participants in Pfizer clinical trials are provided with a medical emergency contact card.
-You should provide this card to the healthcare professionals caring for you in the emergency.
-The healthcare professionals can call the phone number on the card to learn about the clinical trial and the study medicine that you are receiving.
-Additional details of what you should do in an emergency may be explained in the informed consent document for your study.
+All participants in Pfizer clinical trials are provided with a study information card.
+You should provide this card to the healthcare professionals caring for you.
+The healthcare professionals can call the Principal Investigator telephone number on the card to learn about your clinical trial and the study medicine you may be receiving.
+Further details of your trial are found in the informed consent document, including contact details of your Principal Investigator.

 The available support depends on your specific study and the location where you’re enrolled.
 The details are explained in the informed consent document.
 Examples of support that may be available include transportation to study visits or digital tools to help participants capture study-related activities.
 The study team is also available to answer any questions you may have.